 I reached into my pack and pulled out the mason jar.
 My great-grandmother had packed it for me.
 I often found the silence unbearable, so someone had to do something heavy, and I said the name Jacob to someone I knew.
 Some?

 When the little town came and went outside the train window, Jacob and I giggled over the vodka.
-He told stories about all his artist friends in the city, vibrant, colorful, and fun lives.
+He told stories about all the artist friends in the city, vibrant, colorful, and fun lives.
 He talked about art shows and avant-garde performances.

-I wrote a note to my son, trapped in my pocket.
-It says, "August, I’m so proud of you, always come, always stay."
-Of course, he’s a teenager, and he’ll roll his eyes when I give it to him.
-But he doesn’t know I wrote it not just for him but for me and Jacob.
+I wrote a note to my son trapped in my pocket.
+It says, "In August, I am so proud of you, always come, and always stay."
+Of course, he’s a teenager and will roll his eyes when I give it to him.
+But he doesn’t know that I wrote it not just for him but for me and Jacob.
 The crocheted doll, vodka, avant-garde theater, and the night sky.